protecomp/ga-issues-projects/README.md

 # Add issue to project

-A javascript github action to add an issue to a project
+A javascript github action to add an issue to the first project on the repository.

+NOTE: If you have more than one project, this might not work.

 # Usage